TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: TransNormerLLM

 where:

-Note that in implementation, we use the combined QKVU projection to improve computation efficiency.
-The obtained split output matrix $[\mathbf{O_1}, \mathbf{O_2}]$ again is multiplied by a weight matrix split along its column axis which is similar to Eq. \ref{eq: mp_glu_output}.
+Note that in our implementation, we use the combined QKVU projection to improve computation efficiency for linear attention.
+The obtained split output matrix $[\mathbf{O_1}, \mathbf{O_2}]$ again is multiplied by a weight matrix split along its columns which is similar to (\ref{eq: mp_glu_output}).